 - if you have registered with us online, we will also keep information about the products you have bought from us in the past to help us know what you are likely to be interested in in future

 - Where we have your consent to do so.
-You can proactively subscribe to receive marketing communications from us instore or online (for example, you can opt in to receive email communications whilst instore).
-We will ensure that any marketing we send is limited to the types of marketing that you have told us that you are happy to receive.
+You can proactively subscribe to receive marketing communications from us over the telephone, instore or online. .
 You can change your mind and revoke your consent at any time.
 For more information about how to do this please refer to the 'How do I unsubscribe from marketing communications?' section below.

 - Where we rely on our legitimate interests.
-If you are a customer of Cath Kidston (i.e. if we have gathered your contact details in the context of a transaction or registration), we want to be able to tell you about any exciting new products or offers we think you will be interested in, based on items you have previously bought from us.
-We will always ensure you have the opportunity to opt-out of receiving further marketing communications.
+If you are a customer of Cath Kidston (i.e. if we have gathered your contact details in the context of a transaction or registration), we want to be able to email you about any exciting new products or offers we think you will be interested in, based on items you have previously bought from us.
+We may also contact you by telephone or post about products or offers we think you will be interested in.
+We will not market to you by telephone if you are registered with the Telephone Preference Service unless you have consented for us to do so.
+We will also always ensure you have the opportunity to opt-out of receiving further marketing communications.
 For more information about how to do this please refer to the section 'How do I unsubscribe from marketing communications?' below.

-Depending on our relationship with you and how we have collected your personal data, we will use your personal data to send you marketing about new products, special offers, discounts, new partnerships, events and competitions by email, web or post.
+Depending on our relationship with you and how we have collected your personal data, we will use your personal data to market to you about new products, special offers, discounts, new partnerships, events and competitions by telephone, email or post.
 We do this in the following circumstances:

 - via any emails you receive from us, by clicking 'UNSUBSCRIBE' at the bottom of the email;